vaughankraska/timeseries_analysis/final_document.md

 The Gallatin River is a mountain river that flows into a plain valley.
 Its primary source of water during spring runoff is snowpack from the surrounding mountains.
 As temperatures rise, snow melts and flows into the river, causing a significant increase in water levels.
 This seasonal pattern has a direct impact on all stakeholders in the region.

 ## Data
 This research focuses on predicting the discharge levels of the Gallatin River in Montana.
 Discharge is measured in cubic feet per second (cfs), a standard metric for evaluating river flow in the United States.
 The primary dataset (the time series of interest) for this study is collected from Monitoring Location 06043500, which is situated in Gallatin County, Montana.
-The United States Geological Survey (USGS) site provides current discharge and gage height conditions, and it has historical data dating back to 1889.
+The United States Geological Survey (USGS) site provides current discharge and gage height conditions, and it has historical data dating back to 1989.

 To complement the river data and provide an input in the transfer function model, weather information from the Bozeman International Airport (BZN) was used.
 This airport is located near the Gallatin River and offered similar long-term historical weather records via National Oceanic and Atmospheric Administration (NOAA).
 The dataset includes daily measurements for precipitation (in millimeters), maximum and minimum daily temperatures (measured in tenths of degrees Celsius), and snowfall.
 Additional interaction variables were generated in order to capture interaction effects between temperature and precipitation.
 Weather data is essential to this study, as it helps capture the exogenous variables that contribute to changes in river discharge, such as rainfall and snowmelt.

 However, some gaps were found in the weather data for the year 2014 due to unknown reasons.
 To fill these missing values, supplementary data from a secondary weather station located at Montana State University (MSU) was used (and also hosted by the NOAA).
-The combined datasets with both airport and university weather were merged in order to provide a complete daily dataset of basic weather attributed that play a role in affecting the Gallatin River's discharge.
+The combined datasets with both airport and university weather were merged in order to provide a complete daily dataset of basic weather attributes that play a role in affecting the Gallatin River's discharge.
 The summary is listed below:

 ```r